Benko11/supaplexeditor/README.md

 but, in my opinion, still great puzzle game - you've guessed it, [Supaplex](https://classicreload.com/supaplex.html).
 To understand what I am going to be talking about regarding the project, you should be familiar with some Supaplex editors or at least the game itself.

+## Try it out

+Before we get to the nitty-gritty of programming stuff, you may want to know you can [try out Supaplex Editor online](https://www.supaplexeditor.imbenjamin.co.uk).

+## Introduction and features

-The project is currently based on sole web technologies - PHP, HTML and JavaScript, and it is its purpose to remain that way.
+The project is to be based on solely web technologies - PHP, HTML and JavaScript.
 Maybe, it would be good for you to have an idea of what capabilities this app should have.
 Here are a few (if something doesn't make sense to you, I advise that you do a bit of digging before asking):